 Dr Konstantin Pavlov

-Associate Professor, Physics and Electronics Convenor, School of Science & Technology
+Adjunct Associate Professor - School of Science and Technology

 Additional:Leader, X-ray Physics and Imaging Research Group